 In 2014 HDC Porcelain invested in an improvement in the furnace to allow savings in gas consumption.
-This solution consists of the hot air sucked in from the slow cooling and final cooling modules being sent properly filtered to the combustion air fan.
+This solution consists in which the hot air sucked in from the slow cooling and final cooling modules is sent, properly filtered, to the combustion air fan.
 From here, the recovered hot air passes through the heat exchanger and is successively sent to the burners.
 In such a way that the combustion air is strongly preheated and reaches the burners at a temperature of approximately 170°C.